Belrose

 Residential development activity is lower than average in Belrose according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers indicates Belrose averaged around 71 new dwelling approvals per year.
-Between financial years FY-21 and FY-25, approximately 355 homes were approved, with an additional 4 approved in FY-26 so far.
-Despite population decline during this period, new supply likely kept pace with demand, offering buyers good choice.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Belrose averaged around 71 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 355 homes were approved, with a further 4 approved in FY-26 so far.
+The population has fallen over this period, suggesting that new supply is keeping up with demand, offering good choice to buyers.

-New properties are constructed at an average value of $578,000, indicating a focus on the premium segment.
-This financial year has seen $5.8 million in commercial approvals, reflecting Belrose's primarily residential nature.
+New properties are constructed at an average value of $578,000, indicating a focus on the premium segment with upmarket properties.
+In FY-26, there have been $5.8 million in commercial approvals, demonstrating the area's primarily residential nature.
 Compared to Greater Sydney, Belrose shows 170.0% higher development activity per person.
-Recent construction comprises 42.0% standalone homes and 58.0% medium and high-density housing, attracting downsizers, investors, and first-time purchasers.
-This shift from the area's existing 80.0% houses indicates decreasing developable sites and changing lifestyles.
-The estimated population per dwelling approval is 589 people.
+Recent construction comprises 42.0% standalone homes and 58.0% medium and high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This shift reflects decreasing availability of developable sites and changing lifestyles.
+The estimated count of 589 people in the area per dwelling approval indicates a quiet, low activity development environment.

 Frequently Asked Questions - Development